SSWConsulting/SSW.Rules.Content/rules/use-pull-request-templates-to-communicate-expectations/rule.md

 ::: good
 ![Figure: Good example - The PR template contains handy links to guidance for creating great PRs ⭐](pr-template-with-comments-to-guidance.jpg)
 :::

+**Tip:** You can use comments in the markdown as above.
+These comments will not show when the PR is created, and is only visible when editing the description.